kestra-io/docs/content/docs/04.user-interface-guide/10-administration.md

 ![Kestra User Interface Home Page](/docs/user-interface-guide/20-EE-Groups-Access.png)

-A group is made of users.
-It can be useful to define specific group of people (mapping teams, users working on the same project, etc.).
+It's a collection of users who require the same set of permissions.
+It's useful to assign the same permissions to multiple users who belong to the same team or project.

 ## Roles Page (EE)